 In the broadest sense, herbivorous birds eat plants, but there's much more to it than that.
 For a balanced, nutritious diet, most plant-eating birds eat a wide range of different plant parts, including tree buds, new leaves and grass shoots, bits of bark, flowers, lichens, moss, nuts, fruit, seeds, sap, and more.
 Many birds that rely on plants for much of their diet will shift their eating patterns to consume plants or plant parts that are most widely available at different times of the year.
 For example, herbivorous birds may eat more buds and blossoms in spring, but shift to nectar or leaves in summer, fruit and nuts in the fall, and seeds throughout the winter.

 There are several more specific herbivorous diets that describe dietary preferences that focus on just one part of a plant, including:

-Many herbivorous birds also eat a substantial amount of grit – rocks, sand or other coarse material.
+Many herbivorous birds also eat a substantial amount of grit, including rocks, sand, bits of gravel, or other coarse material.
 While these rough bits are not nutritious, they are stored in the bird's gizzard to help break down the tough fibers of plants for easier digestion.

 Herbivorous Bird Species